Register for your course

 Step 1: Get a student account

 As a student at Uppsala University you will need a student account.
-The student account is free and gives you access to the university's networks, printing systems and a variety of services collected in the Student Portal.
+The student account is free and gives you access to the university's networks, printing systems and a variety of services.

 If you are a new student, you first need to activate your student account in order to be able to register for courses online.
 Once you have completed the application process, your account will be activated.
-Then you can log in to the Student Portal and see information about the courses that you are admitted to.
+Then you can log in to the student register Ladok and see information about the courses that you are admitted to.

-If you do not have a Swedish personal identity number, you will need a onetime passcode.
-You can receive a onetime passcode by visiting one of our campuses in Uppsala or Visby.
-Bring your national ID card (if you are an EU citizen) or your passport.
+If you do not have a Swedish personal identity number, you will need a onetime passcode before you can activate your student account.
+You should therefore wait until you move to Sweden to pick up your onetime passcode on campus and activate your student account.
+You can pick up a onetime passcode by visiting one of our campuses in Uppsala or Visby.
+Bring your passport, or if you are an EU citizen you can bring your national ID card.
 You will be given temporary login details and must activate your account online within a couple of hours.
-After you have activated your account, you will have access to your full account in the Student Portal.

-The Student Portal contains information about which courses you are admitted to and how to register.
+Ladok contains information about which courses you are admitted to.
+If your course apply online registration, you can register in Ladok.
 There is always a last day for registration, and the deadline for registration may vary slightly between different courses.
-It is your own responsibility to find out which rules apply.
-You can find the relevant dates in the Student Portal, or by contacting your department.
+You find the dates for registration in Ladok.

-For many courses, registration takes place online in the Student Portal, but sometimes the department arranges a roll call instead.
-If registration is made by roll call, you must bring identification and your admission letter to the roll call.
+For many courses, registration takes place online in Ladok, but sometimes the department arranges a roll call instead.
+If registration is made by roll call, you must bring your identification document and your admission letter to the roll call.
 If you can’t attend the roll call yourself, you can send a representative, but first contact your department to make sure this is ok.

 Step 3.
 Become a member of the student unions and nations